 This behaviour policy is reviewed annually and is done so in consultation with students, parents/carers and staff.
 In addition to an annual student, parent/carer and staff survey there are multiple opportunities through school council/parliament/leadership, parental listening sessions and engagement activities to provide feedback.

-Positive Behaviour Management Policy
+Behaviour for Learning Policy